 Outgoing Prime Minister Bjarni Benediktsson called the snap election in September, after less than a year in government, as a scandal involving his father prompted a government ally to drop out of his ruling coalition.

-National radio and TV is provided by the Icelandic National Broadcasting Service (RUV), a public-service broadcaster owned by the state.
+National public radio and TV are provided by the state-owned Icelandic National Broadcasting Service (RUV).

 - Read full media profile

 1918 - Iceland achieves full self-government under the Danish crown.

 1940 - German forces occupy Denmark.
 British forces occupy Iceland.